 1. Heart callings

 I remember feeling really burnt out at work and thinking there must be something better out there, but I didn’t know what I wanted to do instead, or how I wanted to spend my time because I was too busy to think straight.
-I know my heart was calling, but I didn’t have any attention left for it.
+My heart was calling for something different, but I didn’t have any attention left to listen.

 When was the last time you just sat still and thought, “Ok heart, what do you want?”
 Maybe now is a good time.

 I’m talking naps and seven or eight hours of actual night-time snoozing.
 If you think, I’ll sleep when I die, why wait?
 Sleep feels magnificent.
 Not only does it feel really good, but sleep has great health benefits too.
-Getting enough sleep provides more energy, less pain, especially if you suffer from chronic pain, better moods, and even better weight control.
+Getting enough sleep provides more energy, less pain (especially if you suffer from chronic pain) and better moods.
+Read more here about why we sleep.

 3. Signs of distress